Kaluza–Klein theory: Quantum interpretation of Klein

-Quantum field theory interpretation

 Group theory interpretation

 In 1926, Oskar Klein proposed that the fourth spatial dimension is curled up in a circle of a very small radius, so that a particle moving a short distance along that axis would return to where it began.
 The distance a particle can travel before reaching its initial position is said to be the size of the dimension.
 This extra dimension is a compact set, and construction of this compact dimension is referred to as compactification.

 In modern geometry, the extra fifth dimension can be understood to be the circle group U(1), as electromagnetism can essentially be formulated as a gauge theory on a fiber bundle, the circle bundle, with gauge group U(1).
 In Kaluza–Klein theory this group suggests that gauge symmetry is the symmetry of circular compact dimensions.
 Once this geometrical interpretation is understood, it is relatively straightforward to replace U(1) by a general Lie group.
 Such generalizations are often called Yang–Mills theories.
 If a distinction is drawn, then it is that Yang–Mills theories occur on a flat spacetime, whereas Kaluza–Klein treats the more general case of curved spacetime.
 The base space of Kaluza–Klein theory need not be four-dimensional spacetime; it can be any (pseudo-)Riemannian manifold, or even a supersymmetric manifold or orbifold or even a noncommutative space.